-With their sweet, earthy flavor, beets make an excellent addition to salads, sauteed leafy greens or grains like brown rice and quinoa.
+With their sweet, earthy flavor, beets make an excellent addition to salads, sautéed leafy greens or grains like brown rice and quinoa.
 While they can take over an hour to roast in the oven, it only takes about 10 minutes to prepare beets in the microwave.
-Beets are packed with nutrients like folate, manganese, potassium and fiber, so consider adding them to your regular vegetable rotation.

 Video of the Day